net-lisias-kspu/ContractConfigurator/Parameters.md

         // Text to use for the parameter's title.
         // Default = Signal delay: Between <min> and <max>.
         //title =
     }

+##### VesselConnectivity
+**_COMING SOON!_**
+The VesselConnectivityparameter requires that the vessel has direct connectivity to another vessel.

+    PARAMETER
+    {
+        name = VesselConnectivity
+        type = VesselConnectivity

+        // The vessel to check connectivity against. vesselKey = CommSat I

+        // Whether to check for connectivity or the lack of connectivity.
+        // Default = true
+        hasConnectivity = true

+        // Text to use for the parameter's title.
+        // Default = Direct connection to: <vesselKey>
+        //title =
+    }